Toronto Marlies unable to clinch sweep after spotting Utica Comets early 3-0 lead in Game 3

 Toronto’s penalty kill lost its shape as Utica worked the puck to the right circle and Reid Boucher scored with a screamer of a one-timer that found the roof of the net.

 Before 10 minutes were on the clock, Toronto trailed by two.
-A turnover in the offensive zone, combined with an ill-advised pinch by Liljegren with F3 in deep, formulated a 3-on-1 break and Wacey Hamilton’s shot beat Garret Sparks despite the goaltender getting a piece of the puck.
+A turnover in the offensive zone, combined with an ill-advised pinch by Timothy Liljegren with F3 in deep, formulated a 3-on-1 break and Wacey Hamilton’s shot beat Garret Sparks despite the goaltender getting a piece of the puck.

 Toronto then lost Andrew Nielsen for the remainder of the period after he was the victim of a knee-on-knee hit from Tyler Motte, but four-on-four action ensued after Mason Marchment was nabbed for high-sticking on the same play.